-First, it is important to understand what a culture is and why you need it.
-All cultures use the same basic process: rapidly raising the acidity of the milk by consuming the lactose (milk sugar) and converting it into lactic acid, which disables the already-present bad bacteria and helps the rennet or coagulant to set the cheese.
-Starter culture also aids in development and preservation of the flavor and body of the cheese during cheesemaking and afterwards, in the aging process.
+A cheese culture is a group of specific bacteria strains for making different cheeses.
+All cultures do the same basic work, rapidly raising the acidity of the milk by consuming the lactose (milk sugar) and converting it into lactic acid, which disables the already-present bacteria and helps the rennet or coagulant to set the cheese.
+Starter cultures also aid in development and preservation of the flavor and body of the cheese during cheesemaking and afterwards, in the aging process.

 |Cheese Starter Cultures